MileHacker Logo

 • National Museum of Slavery

-Located south of Luanda in a former slave-holding house, it documents the history of the transatlantic slave trade in Angola, offering a sobering historical perspective.
+Located south of Luanda in a former slave-holding house, it documents the heritage of the transatlantic slave trade in Angola, offering a sobering a perspective on the past.
 A powerful experience recommended via GetYourGuide.

 • National Museum of Natural History